 As the American Psychiatric Association notes, confidentiality is a basic requirement of psychotherapy.
 It also reminds that while the person undergoing therapy shares personal feelings and thoughts, “intimate physical contact with a therapist is never appropriate, acceptable, or useful.”

 In addiction recovery, clients typically choose a treatment program that offers therapy.
 These therapies can be offered in various treatment settings, such as long-term residential or outpatient treatment.
 Making the decision about which treatment center to enter is up to you or your loved one.
 Some factors to take into consideration include the addiction that must be addressed, whether the client’s health insurance plan will cover some, most or all of the costs, where the person would like to attend, and if the facility has what is required to treat that addiction.

 There often is hesitation among people in addiction treatment who now must choose between addressing their addiction or doing nothing and falling back into the addiction trap, which ends in overdose and death for many people.
 Therapy is important to help prepare clients to live a life without drugs and avoid relapse.
 It is important to recognize stimuli that could lead one back to using.
-Some of these triggers are:

 Any of these can set off cravings for drugs and urges to use.
 Psychotherapy helps one navigate those potential pitfalls and help them focus on the second chance they have been working so hard for.